MatthewMeade/CaffeineTracker/spec.md

         * **No Images:** No image upload functionality for drinks in this version.

-    * **Logging with Drinks:** When a user selects an existing drink, they can specify the quantity consumed.
-The app will calculate the total caffeine amount based on `drink.caffeine_mg * quantity`.
+    * **Logging with Drinks:** When a user selects an existing drink, it creates a single caffeine entry.
+To log multiple drinks, the user creates multiple entries.